jabirali/fish-virtuoso/README.md

 # Fish Virtuoso

-This plugin tries to optimize how `fish` interacts with `nvim` and `tmux`, with fallback functionality for when you need to use `vim` or `vi`.
+This plugin tries to optimize how `fish` interacts with `nvim` and `tmux`, in a way that is backwards-compatible with `vim` and `vi`.
+The plugin is perhaps especially interesting for people who use `nvr`.

 ## Motivation